Mr. Monk in Trouble: Plot summary

-The gold from the robbery was melted down and used to line the train's furnace, which the robbers were planning to retrieve afterward as the train was supposed to be scrapped after that fateful run, but the robbery's publicity allowed the train to remain in business, and they never got the chance.
-When Kelton and Gorman discovered the truth, they plotted to steal the gold for themselves.
-Gorman killed the guard to replace him and make it easier for himself and Kelton to gain access to the train.
-However, they needed a scapegoat to get the investigation closed as soon as possible, so they used Gator.
-The duo drugged Gator and tied him up before Kelton went to tell his theory about Gator to Monk and Natalie, and the shots from inside the house were actually fired by Gorman, who shot Gator and untied him just before he fled the house.
-But Clifford found out what the duo was up to, so Kelton killed him to keep him quiet.
+Natalie is treated and confined to bed, during which Monk leaves her a note implying he intends to confront the murderer.
+Fearing for Monk's life, Natalie takes Kelton to the museum.
+There Monk, Stottlemeyer, Disher, and the state police emerge from hiding to arrest Gorman and Kelton, and recover the gold as a separate display for the museum.
+Monk explains that the gold from the robbery was melted down and used to line the train's furnace, which the robbers were planning to retrieve afterward as the train was supposed to be scrapped after that run.
+The robbery's publicity allowed the train to remain in business, and they never got the chance.
+When Kelton deduced the truth, he partnered with Gorman to steal the gold.
+Gorman killed Manny to replace him and make it easier to access the train.
+He and Kelton used Gator as a scapegoat, tying him up before Gorman fired the shots from inside the house, and untied him just before he fled the house.
+Kelton saw Clifford leaving the museum and feared he had found them out, so he killed Clifford and faked his voice to lure Monk and Natalie to the concealed mine shafts.
+Monk realized Kelton killed Clifford when he found a rock near the scene that he previously saw caught in Kelton's tire tread.

-Kelton holds Monk and Natalie at gunpoint, preparing to kill them and stage their deaths to appear accidental, but Monk has secretly contacted Stottlemeyer, Disher, and the state police, who emerge from hiding.
-The state police arrest the duo and relieve Kelton of his position, while the gold is recovered as a separate display for the museum.

 The next day, Natalie berates Monk after he admits to using her to lure Kelton to the museum in order to expose his involvement, and forces him to apologize by throwing French fries at him.
-Stottlemeyer and Disher arrive to inform Monk that the state police have not only confirmed his theory but also discovered that the two murders Gorman committed were under Kelton's orders; thus, Kelton will be charged with all three, while Gorman has made a deal to testify against him.